dhermes/profiling-multicore-python/README.md

-This is a simple hack to illustrate Python's use of cores.
+This is a simple hack to illustrate Python's use of cores with concurrent / parallel code.
+(The code here is CPU intensive, not I/O intensive.)

 There are two files `use_multiprocessing.py` and `use_threading.py`, which will be traced using `dstat`.
 Then